-Section 1-Applicant Information Last Name First Name Mido Middle Initial Mailing Address-Street City State Zip Code Telephone Number Email Address Name of Managed Care Organization (MCO) Member is Enrolled in Date of Birth (mm/dd/yyyy) Medicaid ID Number or CARES ID Section 2-Authorized Representative (complete this section if applicable) Last Name-Representative First Name-Representative Middle Initial Mailing Address-Street City State Zip Code Telephone Number Email Address A. Source of Authority to Act as Member's Represent tative: Check the boxes that apply.
+Section 1-Applicant Information Last Name First Name Middle Initial Mailing Address-Street City State Zip Code Telephone Number Email Address Name of Managed Care Organization (MCO) Member is Enrolled in Date of Birth (mm/dd/yyyy) te of Birth (mm/dd/yyyy) Medicaid ID Number or CARES ID Section 2-Authorized Representative (complete this section if applicable) Last Name-Representative First Name-Representative Middle Initial Mailing Address-Street City State Zip Code Telephone Number Email Address A. Source of Authority to Act as Member's Represen tative: Check the boxes that apply.
 Proof Required: For any box you have checked, attach a copy of the document that grants you the authority to act as the member's representative.
-For example, a signed guardianship order or activated power of attorney document. ☐ Guardian of Estate ☐ Guardian of the Person ☐ Power of Attorney for Finances ☐ Attorney □ Power of Attorney for Health Care □ Other-Specify: Section 3-Current Cost Share and Amount of Cost S Answer the questions below.
+For example, a signed guardianship order or activated power of attorney document. ☐ Guardian of Estate ☐ Guardian of the Person ☐ ☐ Power of Attorney for Finances ☐ Atto rney ☐ Power of Attorney for Health Care ☐ Other- Specify: , Section 3-Current Cost Share and Amount of Cost S Answer the questions below.
 Proof Required: Attach a copy of your monthly cost share bill from the MCO or the State of Wisconsin.
 A. What is your current monthly cost share amount?
-(This is the amount of cost share you must pay to the MCO now.) \$ per month B. What is the amount of monthly cost share you can afford to pay?
-(This is the amount of cost share you would pay the MCO if your request is fully granted.) \$ per month Section 4-Why Cost Share Reduction is Necessary Please explain why you need a reduction in cost share (attach additional pages, if needed):
+(This is the amount of cost share you must pay to the MCO now.) \$ per month B. What is the amount of monthly cost share you can (This is the amount of cost share you would pay the It granted.) \$ per month Section 4-Why Cost Share Reduction is Necessary Please explain why you need a reduction in cost share (attach additional pages, if needed):

 F-01827 (9/2016) Page 3 of 4

 Section 5-Past Cost Share Amount

 A. Do you owe the MCO cost share for past months? ☐ Yes ☐ No

 B. If yes, how much do you owe? \$

 Section 6-Current Income Amount

 List all types of income you receive below.
 Proof required: Attach docum statement, annual tax return, statement from a pension or annuity compayour checking or savings account from social security, pension, or annuity any, paystubs, bank records of deposits into

 A. Total monthly gross income (This is income before taxes, Medicare Part B and D premiums, and other deductions are taken out). \$ per month

 B. Total monthly net income (This is the actual income you receive after taxes, Medicare Part B and D premiums, and other deductions are taken out).
 Also known as "take-home" pay. \$ per month

 C. Source of income

 TYPE AMOUNT

 □ Social Security \$

 □ Pension \$

 □ Annuity \$

-□ Other Specify: \$

 ☐ Other Specify: \$

+Other \$

+Specify: 3

+□ Other

+1 \$

+Specify: \$

-☐ Other Specify: \$
+□ Other \$

-☐ Other Specify: \$
+☐ Other Specify: ,

+☐ Other Specify: Section 7-Current Monthly Living Expenses A. List your total monthly necessary living expenses below.
+Proof recopy of a mortgage statement, rental agreement or lease, condo fee \$ required: Attach documentation such as a

-Section 7-Current Monthly Living Expenses
+☐ Other Specify: Section 7-Current Monthly Living Expenses A. List your total monthly necessary living expenses below.
+Proof i \$ required: Attach documentation such as a

-A. List your total monthly necessary living expenses below.
-Proof required : Attach documentation such as a copy of a mortgage statement, rental agreement or lease, condo fee invoice, property tax bill, insurance bill,
+☐ Other Specify: Section 7-Current Monthly Living Expenses A. List your total monthly necessary living expenses below.
+Proof a copy of a mortgage statement, rental agreement or lease, condo fee utility bill. \$ required: Attach documentation such as a invoice, property tax bill, insurance bill,

-utility bill.
-TYPE AMOUNT

-☐ Mortgage \$

-□ Rent \$